 Orioles' Hanser Alberto: Hits another homer

-Alberto went 1-for-4 with a three-run home run and a walk Wednesday against the Royals.
+Alberto went 2-for-3 with a solo home run, walk and three runs in a 7-1 victory against the Rays on Saturday.

-Alberto took Tim Hill deep in the sixth inning to record his ninth home run of the season.
-It was his second consecutive game with a homer and third in his past eight starts.
-Alberto has otherwise swung a hot bat as he now has a nine-game hitting streak, highlighted by three multi-hit performances.
-The strong run has pushed Alberto's season-long line to .317/.340/.441 across 417 plate appearances.
+He's been on a homer tear lately, going deep four times in his last 11 games.
+Alberto is also batting .321 with 12 extra-base hits and 13 RBI in August.
+Overall, he's hitting .313 with 10 home runs, 44 RBI, 46 runs and four steals in 409 at-bats this season.

 More News